c22dev/Geranium/README.md

 <h6 align="center"> by c22dev </h6>

 ## Installation
 To install Geranium, you must have [TrollStore](https://github.com/opa334/TrollStore) 1.3 or later, and a device on iOS 15 or later (if TrollStore supports it).
 Download the latest release from the release tab, and open it in TrollStore.
 Then, follow the setup process !
 If you are on TrollStore 2.0.9, please udpate to latest version from TrollStore app, otherwise this app won't work.
-Please note that Geranium won't work on anything bellow iOS/iPadOS 15.0.
-Sorry, iOS 14 users !
-I might add support soon but this is not planned for now.

 ## Features
 - **Simulate fake locations + bookmarks**